Snowsnaps

-Snowsnaps (Les Mini-Tuques, "The Mini Toques") is a Canadian CGI–animated television series.
+Snowsnaps (Les Mini-Tuques, "The Mini Toques") is a Canadian animated television series.
 It is a preschool-aimed spinoff of the 2015 film Snowtime!
 (La Guerre des Tuques 3D), itself an animated remake of the 1984 live-action The Dog Who Stopped the War (La Guerre des Tuques) movie.
 Produced by Carpediem Film & TV in collaboration with the animation studio Singing Frog and broadcaster Corus Entertainment, the series premiered September 1, 2018 in Canada on Télétoon, La Chaîne Disney and Treehouse TV.

 Plot

 For Violet, Tomas, Sami and Kiki, every aspect of life is all about fun and games!
 There is nothing they like more than playing outside, especially in the snow on a winter’s day.
-At the ripe age of six, no task is too small to turn it into a game, no feat is off-limits to try as they seamlessly jump into role-playing to follow their wild imagination!
+Aged six, no task is too small to turn it into a game, no feat is off-limits to try as they seamlessly jump into role-playing to follow their wild imagination!
 Come meet these four friends who love to laugh and have fun!